 Step #9 Implement A/B Testing

-In the following ninth step, implement A/B testing to experiment with changes you decide to make on your website or in your application.
-You can test different page design variations, button projects, or forms to see how they impact the conversion rates at each stage and then at the final conversion.
+Implement A/B testing to experiment with changes on your website or application.
+Test variations in page design, button placements, or form layouts to see how they impact conversion rates at each stage and the final conversion.

 Step #10 Report Insights

-The tenth step, last but not least, is about new report insights – remember to generate new data statements after implementing changes to check out how your optimization affects the user journey on your website.
-Share insights with your marketing team and draw conclusions, preparing new optimization ideas.
+The final step is to generate new reports and analyze the impact of your optimizations.
+After implementing changes, evaluate how they affect the user journey on your website.
+Share these insights with your marketing team, draw conclusions, and brainstorm new optimization ideas.

-Conversion funnel analysis is a wheel that constantly spins in every well-prospering business – take it as great advice for the future and repeat the process to ensure that your optimization efforts will bring the ultimate goal – boost conversion.
+Conversion funnel analysis is an ongoing process in every successful business.
+Use this as valuable advice for the future, and repeat the process regularly to ensure your optimization efforts lead to the ultimate goal – boosting conversions.

 3 Examples of Conversion Funnel Analysis

-To clearly understand what a conversion funnel analysis is and how its optimization affects your business, check out the 3 hypothetical examples of funnel analysis reports with explanations.
+To better understand what conversion funnel analysis is and how optimization can impact your business, explore these 3 hypothetical examples of funnel analysis reports with detailed explanations.

 #1 Conversion Funnel Analysis for e-Commerce

-The first example shows the effective conversion funnel for sales and explains why conversion funnel optimization in eCommerce changes the game.
+This example illustrates an effective conversion funnel for sales and highlights how optimization in eCommerce can drive significant results.

 The initial metric in this example is the number of landing page visitors, which is taken as 100%.
 As you can see in the picture above, each stage of the conversion funnel shows drop-offs.
 It’s normal, but you’re looking for weak spots which can be improved.